John Pendry

 John Pendry theoretically demonstrated that materials with electromagnetic properties not found in nature, such as negative-refractive-index materials (metamaterials) can be realized by designing microstructures smaller than the wavelength of the target electromagnetic waves, thereby laying the groundwork for creating innovative materials such as “superlenses” with subwavelength resolution and “invisibility cloaks.”

-The fundamental concept underlying Pendry’s metamaterials, based on which novel electromagnetic properties arise from structures on scales smaller than the wavelength, expands the possibilities for adjusting the properties of the material.
-For instance, negative refractive materials exhibit unique properties such as refracted waves at interfaces propagating opposite to the incident waves.
-Leveraging these properties of negative refractive metamaterials, Pendry proposed the concept of a “superlens” (perfect lens) that can achieve ideal infinite resolution without limitations arising from diffraction boundaries (3).
-The development of various devices using these lenses, including subwavelength microscopes, is currently being vigorously pursued worldwide.
-Furthermore, Pendry introduced “transformation optics,” using coordinate transformations in Maxwell’s equations to control the paths of electric fields, magnetic fields, and energy flows (4).
-This concept has considerably enhanced the design flexibility of optical components and has been applied in the design of various metamaterial devices.
-Notably, his proposal of an “invisibility cloak” that utilizes the design flexibility of the electromagnetic properties in metamaterials to reroute light around a shielded area and force it to its original path, effectively rendering the area invisible, has attracted widespread attention from both the academic community and general public.
-In collaboration with an experimental research group, Pendry has successfully demonstrated this property with the use of artificially structured metamaterials at microwave frequencies (5).
+Furthermore, Pendry proposed the concept of “transformation optics,” which involves the coordinate transformation of Maxwell’s equations to manipulate the paths of electric and magnetic fields as well as the energy flows of electromagnetic waves (3).
+This concept has expanded the design flexibility of optical components and has been used in the design of various metamaterial devices.
+Notably, his well-known proposal of an “invisibility cloak” utilizes a unique possibility of controlling electromagnetic waves with metamaterials to reroute light and/or microwaves around a shielded area and force them to their original paths, effectively rendering the area invisible.
+This concept has attracted wide attention from both the academic community and general public.
+By working with an experimental research group, Pendry successfully demonstrated this novel possibility at microwave frequencies (4).

 References

-(2) Pendry JB et al. (1999) Magnetism from Conductors and Enhanced Nonlinear Phenomena.
+(1) Pendry JB et al. (1999) Magnetism from Conductors and Enhanced Nonlinear Phenomena.
 IEEE Trans.
 Microw.
 Theory Tech.
 47 (11): 2075–2084.

-(3) Pendry JB (2000) Negative Refraction Makes a Perfect Lens.
+(2) Pendry JB (2000) Negative Refraction Makes a Perfect Lens.
 Phys.
 Rev. Lett.
 85 (18): 3966–3969.

-(4) Pendry JB, Schurig D, & Smith DR (2006) Controlling Electromagnetic Fields.
+(3) Pendry JB, Schurig D, & Smith DR (2006) Controlling Electromagnetic Fields.
 Science 312: 1780–1782.

-(5) Schurig D et al. (2006) Metamaterial Electromagnetic Cloak at Microwave Frequencies.
+(4) Schurig D et al. (2006) Metamaterial Electromagnetic Cloak at Microwave Frequencies.
 Science 314: 977–980.

 Profile